Typing-Code/electron-express-react-app/README.md

 <b>npm run package-mac</b>

 Note: If you compile the app for windows from a linux system make sure to install wine

+Once compiled, the application that is generated is stored in the <b>release-builds</b> directory of the root directory of the project.